 With over 2,200 open-heart cases performed per year, we stand among the best cardiac centers in the region and in the world.
-We are currently ranked third by U.S. News & World Report for adult cardiology and heart surgery hospitals.
+We are currently ranked fourth by U.S. News & World Report for adult cardiology and heart surgery hospitals.
 Our division is involved in the perioperative care of patients undergoing complex open-heart and aortic procedures, adult congenital heart surgery, mechanical circulatory support-device procedures, robotic-assisted CABG, minimally invasive and transcatheter valve replacements, lung-volume reduction surgery, pulmonary thromboendarterectomy, and heart and lung transplants.
-Our division consists of 19 highly experienced faculty members with various additional training and affiliations in the divisions of critical care medicine, obstetric anesthesiology, and medical informatics.
+Our division consists of 21 highly experienced faculty members with various additional training and affiliations.
 Our faculty serve on the New York State Cardiac Advisory Committee and on society committees, setting the national standards for our subspecialty.